“School projects are so rewarding because they come from a community need and are not subject to decisions based on yield, profit or taste.”

 Kesha Chakhvorostov is not one for extravagant gestures of architecture.
 He was born and educated in Russia, accessing a degree in architecture via fine arts, as was the requirement, where he developed an enviable ability to draw.
 He also enjoyed vocational stints in the USA and Dubai where he had opportunities to work on fantastical buildings with almost unbuildable form that seldom become a reality.

-Kesha is sympathetic to the challenges of schools, who are always in need of materials, space and resources.
-He embraces the tight timeframes and limited budgets as opportunities to see concept quickly become built space and to prove how efficient design can create impactful outcomes for all learners.
+Kesha is sympathetic to the challenges of schools, which are always in need of materials, space and resources.
+He embraces the tight time-frames and limited budgets as opportunities to see concept quickly become built space and to prove how efficient design can create impactful outcomes for all learners.